 Following automated interpretability protocols \citep{bills, transluce, paulo-auto}, we test whether the concept captured by a channel activates its corresponding neuron.
 Adopting the evaluation setup of \citet{assessing}, given a channel description, we prompt an LLM to create two sets of examples: \textit{activating} examples that match the description and \textit{neutral} examples that do not.
 We then pass both sets through the model and record each neuron's maximum activation across token positions per example.
 This yields two sets of activation values per neuron $A_{\text{activating}}$ and $A_{\text{neutral}}$.
 A channel is considered faithful if $\mathbb{E}[{a \in A_{\text{activating}}}] > \mathbb{E}[{a \in A_{\text{neutral}}}]$, evaluated via a one-sided t-test ($p<0.05$) with 40 samples in each set.
 Namely, the channel captures a concept that activates the neuron more strongly than other concepts.

 As existing interpretability methods do not disentangle individual neuron weights into fine-grained components, we adapt Gemma Scope and Llama Scope SAEs \citep{gemmascope, llamascope} trained on residual stream activations.
-Given a neuron's weight vector $\mathbf{w}$, we compute its dot product with each feature vector in the SAE's encoder and select the top-$k$ features with the highest alignment (see \S\ref{appx:sae_dis} for more details).
+Concretely, we follow the weight-disentangling procedure of \citet{gur-arieh-etal-2025-precise}, which decomposes neuron weights by selecting the top-$k$ features of a trained residual-stream SAE most aligned with $\mathbf{w}$; this is done by computing the dot product between $\mathbf{w}$ and each feature vector in the SAE's encoder and selecting the top-$k$ features with the highest alignment (see \S\ref{appx:extra_baselines} for more details).
 These features serve as counterparts to \methodname{}'s vocabulary channels.
 We describe the selected features with two approaches, with their difference isolating the effect of the channel/feature discovery method from the description generation procedure: \begin{itemize} [leftmargin=*,topsep=0pt,itemsep=3pt,parsep=0pt] \item \textbf{SAE-Neuronpedia}: Descriptions from Neuronpedia \citep{neuronpedia} produced by prompting GPT-4 \citep{gpt4} with each feature's top-activating examples. \item \textbf{SAE-TopK}: Descriptions generated using the same procedure applied to \methodname{} channels (\S\ref{subsec:exp_setup}), collecting the top tokens from the feature's vocabulary projection and the top activating examples, then prompting an LLM to produce a description. \end{itemize}